 4. You will become a more interesting human being

 How cool would it be to know two, five, or even twenty languages?
 Being able to communicate in another language automatically differentiates you from other people and instantly makes you more interesting.
-You will be the life of the party by knowing another language.
+You will be the life of the party by knowing other languages.
+Or imagine taking your date to an Italian restaurant and being able to order your dishes in Italian and even have a little conversation with the waiter in Italian.
+I’m pretty sure your date will be impressed. 🙂

-Watch movies, read books, and listen to music in the target language.
+Watch movies, read books, and listen to music in your desired language.
 Go to chat rooms and speak with natives and other learners.
 Make it fun and enjoyable.

 Hopefully you now understand the importance of learning a second or even multiple languages.
-There are of course many more reasons why such as employment, helping improve brain function, etc. but these are some of the main few in my opinion.
+There are of course many more reasons why such as being able to find a better or more interesting job, helping to improve your brain function, etc. but these are some of the main few in my opinion.

-Why do think learning languages is worthwhile?
+Why do think learning a new language is worthwhile?
 I would love to hear your opinions!